andrewchambers/minias/README.md

 # Notes

-- Minias deliberately does not free data as it all is freed by the OS at the end of execution.
+- Minias deliberately does not free allocated memory as it all is freed by the OS at the end of execution.
 Memory usage is still quite light as it uses string and value interning.
 In the future we could use an arena allocator for minias and still avoid manual calls to free.